 Dawn of Man is the latest offering from Madruga Works.
-Their previous game, Planet Base, is very highly praised on Steam so I was very interested to find out more and get hands on with Dawn of Man.
+Their previous game, Planet Base, is very highly praised on Steam so I was really interested to find out more and get hands-on with Dawn of Man.
 After playing this truly fabulous game I will be adding Planet Base to my wishlist too.

 I have yet to encounter a bug, there are things that need improving but it has been many years since I have played a game in a beta state as good as this.

 Due for release on March the 1st 2019 Dawn of man will not be an early access title which is a very nice thing to hear, there is an entire game launching on launch day.

 We don’t review games that are yet to release but for my own curiosity I rated the game I as would usually do.
 I will not share its actual score but suffice to say it scored over 90% so look out for what could be our highest scoring game ever!